 Landscaping blocks can help you create features for your yard ranging in style, utility, texture, material, and color.
 With fast and easy installation, they provide fun projects for the DIY crowd, as well as options for a professional to use.

-Landscaping blocks, wall blocks, landscaping bricks, and pavers are construction blocks typically existing in various block shapes, sizes, materials, and textures.
+Landscaping blocks, retaining wall blocks, landscaping bricks, and pavers are construction blocks that come in various shapes, sizes, materials, and textures.

 Many landscaping and wall blocks have a self-locking flange in the back, a lip that overhangs and grasps the block underneath.
 The flange allows for easy, fast installation when stacking these blocks to make a wall or other landscape structure.

-You typically don’t need an adhesive or mortar when stacking landscaping or wall blocks, thanks to the locking flange’s help.
+You typically don’t need an adhesive or mortar when stacking landscaping or wall blocks, thanks to the locking flange.
 But this will vary depending on the landscape project and the blocks you use.